parkerdan/React-Native-Rails-Universal-Linking/README.md

-# Universal Linking For React-Native and Rails and Deep Linking Android
+# Universal Linking For React-Native with Rails API, and Deep Linking Android
-Just a tutorial on how to set up Universal Linking iOS with a Rails server and Deep Linking on an Android device.
+Just a tutorial on how to set up Universal Linking for iOS with a Rails server, and Deep Linking on an Android device.

 ## iOS
 - Universal Linking allows users to click on a link from a text message or email and your app will `magically` launch